Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

 Recall that the error of CFA, $\err_k$, quantifies how well the policy gradients $\nabla\log\pi_k(a\mid s)$ can linearly approximate the advantage function $A_k(s,a)$ under $d^{\pi_\cp}$.
 Viewing $\nabla\log\pi_k(a\mid s)$ as \emph{features} and $A_k(s,a)$ as the \emph{regression target}, this observation naturally leads to a noiseless linear regression formulation for constructing the update $v_k$, which we term \textbf{\emph{least square policy update}} (LSPU).

 Specifically, we define the least-square loss at round $k$ as

 where the expectation is taken on offline data distribution $d^D$.
-Therefore within the template of Algorithm~\ref{alg:po}, the actor first computes the advantage function $A_k$, and then obtains the update $v_k$ by minimizing $L_k$ using samples.
+In each round $k$, the actor first computes the advantage function $A_k$, and then obtains the update $v_k$ by minimizing $L_k$ using samples, within the norm constraint $\|v_k\|\le B_L$.
+In particular, given $\{(s^{(i)},a^{(i)})\}_{i=1}^N \simiid d^D$ from the actor dataset, the constrained regression problem is given by: